-Other qualitative and quantitative factors

-- There are no known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in HI's liquidity increasing or decreasing in any material way; - a.
-HI does not anticipate any cash flow or liquidity problems within the next twelve months; - b.
-HI is not in default or breach of any note, loan, lease, or other indebtedness or financing arrangement which will require HI to make payments; - There is no significant amount of trade payable that have not been paid within the stated terms; and - d.
-HI's depends on dividends from its subsidiaries as its source of liquidity. - (ii) There are no events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation; - (iii) There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period; - (iv) Below are the material commitments for capital expenditures, the general purpose of such commitments, and the expected sources of funds for such expenditures. - iPeople, inc's subsidiary, Malayan Colleges, Inc. (Operating under the name Mapua Institute of Technology) is constructing of a new campus on a 2.3-hectare property in Davao through its subsidiary, Malayan Colleges Mindanao (A Mapua School), Inc. (MCMI).
+(i) There are no known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the registrant's liquidity increasing or decreasing in any material way.

+The registrant does not have, nor anticipates having, within the next 12 months, any cash flow or liquidity problems.

+The registrant is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement requiring it to make payments.

+There are no significant amounts of the registrant's trade payables that have not been paid within the stated trade terms.

+The Company depends on cash flow from operations and dividends for liquidity

+- (ii) There are no events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation - (iii) There are no off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period. - (iv) Below are the material commitments for capital expenditures, the general purpose of such commitments, and the expected sources of funds for such expenditures.

+EEI Corp., a major subsidiary under the HI Group, continues to have a strong construction pipeline domestically.
+Major additions to its project pipeline will require additional investments in new capital equipment in order for EEI to be able to deliver its projects to its customers.

+EEI expects to be able to pay for its capital equipment acquisitions through a combination of internally generated funds, and new borrowings.

+One of the Group's major subsidiaries under iPeople, Malayan Colleges Inc. (operating under the Mapua Institute of Technology) or MCI recently completed a two-phase redevelopment project of its Intramuros campus.
+The purpose of this redevelopment project is to update the facilities for the benefit of the current and entering students.

+iPeople, inc's subsidiary, Malayan Colleges, Inc. (Operating under the name Mapua Institute of Technology) is constructing of a new campus on a 2.3-hectare property in Davao through its subsidiary, Malayan Colleges Mindanao (A Mapua School), Inc. (MCMI).
 Completion is expected in time for the Academic Year 2018-2019.
-The project is estimated to cost around P2 billion and will be funded partially by debt; - (v) Below are the known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations.
+The project is estimated to cost around P2 billion and will be funded partially by debt;

+(v) Below are the known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations.